Skip to content

 Section titled “Connecting Claude Desktop to your Gram-hosted MCP server using Claude Connectors”

 Claude Connectors allow you to connect Claude Desktop to your Gram-hosted MCP server without manually editing the configuration file.
-This is more user-friendly, but comes with one important limitation: your MCP server must be public.
-If you need to use an authenticated server, you’ll need to use the MCP configuration file method described above.
+This is more user-friendly, but comes with one important limitation: Your MCP server must be public and must not require environment variables.

 Here’s how to set up a connection using Claude Connectors: